FAQ

 Choose what happened — NP Ledger handles the accounting.

-Quick Entry gives you four plain-language actions: "I paid a bill," "I received a donation," "I made a sale," and "I received a gift-in-kind."
+Quick Entry gives you four plain-language actions: "I paid a bill," "I received a donation," "I made a sale," and "I received an in-kind contribution."
 Pick one, fill in the details, and NP Ledger creates the correct journal entry behind the scenes.
 No debits, no credits, no GL codes required.
 All tiers

 Voice Entry takes it further — speak the transaction naturally ("Received $500 from Jane Smith for the building fund") and NP Ledger extracts the fields and prefills the form.
 You review, adjust if needed, and post.
 Standard+